 To manage symptoms and promote overall health, a well-balanced, healthy diet is recommended.
 There’s no special diet for people living with MS. However, a diet low in saturated fats and rich in omega-3 and omega-6 fatty acids may be beneficial.

 Omega-3 is found in fish and flaxseed oil, while sunflower oil is a source of omega-6.
 The vitamin biotin may also offer some benefit, but the National MS Society notes that biotin may also interfere with lab tests and cause inaccurate results.

 It’s always important to discuss your dietary choices with your doctor.

 Many people who live with MS can work and have full, active careers.
-According to a 2006 article in the BC Medical Journal, many people decide not to disclose their condition to their employers or colleagues if they have mild symptoms.
-This led the researchers to conclude that the daily lives of those with mild MS were not adversely affected.
+According to a 2006 article in the BC Medical Journal, many people with mild symptoms choose not to reveal their condition to their employers or colleagues.
+This observation led some the researchers to conclude that the daily lives of those with mild MS were not adversely affected.